elementor/elementor-developers-docs/src/hooks/shapes.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

-Elementor offers the ability to add graphic shapes that separate the sections of a page.
-By default Elementor offers a set of predefined [shape dividers](https://elementor.com/help/shape-divider/).
-Additional shapes can be added using a dedicated filter hook.
+Elementor offers the ability to add graphic [shape dividers](https://elementor.com/help/shape-divider/) that separate the sections of a page.
+By default Elementor offers a set of predefined dividers.
+Additional shape dividers can be added using a dedicated filter hook.

 ## Hook Details